vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/tattvam/yAmunaH/Agama-prAmANyam_en.md

 AGAMA PRAMANYAṀ
 111
-which the meanings of the component members are lost, namely in prokṣanisu arthasamyogāt.274 Therefore, those eminent brahmins are called sätvatas and bhagavatas who because of their pure character (sattva) devote themselves to the Bhagavān who is the Supreme Person.
+which the meanings of the component members are lost, namely in prokṣanisu arthasamyogāt.274 Therefore, those eminent brahmins are called sātvatas and bhagavatas who because of their pure character (sattva) devote themselves to the Bhagavān who is the Supreme Person.
 Later on we shall show that other smṛtis set forth the eminent brahminhood of the Bhagavatas.
 131\.
 The further objection," namely why these people should invariably be denoted by the exclusive names of Satvata and Bhagavata, if their brahminhood were the same as that of others, can be answered thus: there is no defect in that, for it is as it is in the case of the names parivrajaka and nigadu.
 Certain brahmins are called bhāgavatas, just as certain brahmins are called pariurájakas, and certain yajul formulae nigadas, though both are equally brahmins and equally ya juḥ formulae; namely in the statements: The brahmins should remain, the parivrajakas must be fetched;"76 "the yajul formulae take place, not the nigadas; the nigadas take place, not the yajuh formulae;"""" and this is so because of the interpretation: "the nigadas are the fourth mantra collection, or the yajul formulac, because they are identical."
 132\.
 The contention that the Bhagavatas arc bad brahmins because they perform pūjā to the God, partake of the offering substance etc. for a livelihood, is countered in the following manner: Surely not all Bhagavatas worship Hari for their profession, for many Satvatas are found who perform puja for themselves.
 If there are certain people who, while being Satvatas, 112